 Leymah Gbowee, is the founder and president of the Gbowee Peace Foundation Africa.
-Among her many accomplishments, she is the 2011 Nobel Peace laureate for her leadership of the Women of Liberia Mass Action for Peace.
 This nonviolent movement joined Christian and Muslim women, empowering them to speak against the war and join in prayer and public protest.
 Their actions played a pivotal role in ending the civil war in Liberia in 2003.

 2014 Bread for the World